ruyd/fullstack-monorepo/README.md

 ## Developer Experience

 - Hot Reload Heaven: client and server independently and both for packages
-- Modern Redux without boilerplate
+- Generic modern redux and react-query without boilerplate
-- Typed APIs via shared library with runtime automation
+- Typed APIs via shared library with express automation
 - Workers for expensive computations

-### Origins
+- Lazy NPM script for server

+Sharing for fun

-The Assignment
+### The Assignment

 Create a drawing web application that allows users to draw/sketch on an empty piece of “paper” and upload it to a public list of drawings.